 Patience saves money here.

-How I Knew the Plug Was Truly Stripped
+How To Kne=ow the Plug is Truly Stripped

 Signs that confirmed it for me: